Edited by Azizi Powell

 These examples are presented in chronological order, with the oldest dated examples given first.

-UPDATE: March 18, 2016: The video that was previously given as Example #4 has now been marked private.
+UPDATE: March 18, 2016: The video that was previously given as Example #4 has now been marked private and has been replaces with another video.

 Example #1: Syracuse University 2011 BLACK GRADUATION